zmoog/zmoog.github.io/content/post/alfred-workflow.md

 ---

- ## Automate all the things (reducing friction)
+ ## Automate all the things

-A story about friction and wasted time
+### A story about friction and wasted time.

-There are lot of big and small tasks we perform on our computers every day.
+There are a lot of big and small tasks we perform on our computers every day.
 Even when if they are simple, sometimes they carry a small amount of friction and always require some time.
 If you just do them once, there is no big deal.
 But, often we do them over and over agin, day in and day out, so their cumulative cost adds up into a not trivial amount.

 ### 🤨 I'm pretty skeptical, please give something more tangible